Gregory C. Knight

 Gregory C. Knight (born October 1, 1962) is a United States Army officer.
 In 2019, he was selected to serve as Adjutant General of Vermont.
+He held this post until retiring in March 2026.

 Early life

 Gregory Clark Knight was born in Fairfax, Virginia on October 1, 1962, the son of Walter and Lotte Knight.
 In 1980, he graduated from Groveton High School in Alexandria, Virginia.
 After completing high school, Knight served in the United States Coast Guard.
 Upon moving to Vermont, Knight worked as a police officer for the city of Burlington and as chief investigator for the state Department of Liquor Control.
 He also served in the Vermont Air National Guard as a Security Forces specialist.
 Knight graduated from officer candidate school in 1997 and received his commission as a second lieutenant in the Vermont Army National Guard.

 Education

 Knight received an associate degree in liberal studies from the Community College of Vermont in 1998.
 In 2001 he received his Bachelor of Arts degree in history from Johnson State College.
 In 2015, he received a Master of Arts degree in education from Post University.
 Knight's military education includes the Armor Officer Basic Course, Armor Captain's Career Course, and United States Army Command and General Staff College.
 In 2016, he received a master of arts degree in National Security and Strategic Studies from the Naval War College.